Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Abstract_Algebra/Ring_Field/R-Module.md

-# Modules
+# *R*-Modules

-Modules are generalizations of vector spaces on fields.
+Modules over rings are generalizations of vector spaces on fields.

 *Definition*: Let $R$ be a ring.